mclaughlin-ryan/rmclaughlin4.github.io/README.md

 ### Effect of outdoor particulate matter exposure on the human airway's ability to fight bacteria

-Investigating the impact of air pollution on health, specifically particulate matter, this project focuses on how the human airway's antibacterial properties are affected upon the inhalation of particulate matter.
+Investigating the impact of air pollution on health, specifically particulate matter, this project focuses on how the human airway's antibacterial properties are affected upon inhalation of particulate matter.
 Simulating this phenomenon using bench-top methods, samples of particulate matter, bacterial cultures, and antibacterial fluid native to the human airway were intermixed to gain insight into the biological effects of this commonplace occurrence.

 <p align="center">
   <img src="Particulate matter environmental health research project.png" width="800px" height="600px">